 Relationship to Quality Better processes of care may reduce mortality for craniotomy, which represents better quality care.
 Benchmark State, regional, or peer group average.
-Definition Number of deaths per 100 discharges with DRG code of craniotomy (DRG 001: craniotomy, except for trauma).
-Numerator Number of deaths with DRG 001: craniotomy, except for trauma.
-Denominator All discharges with DRG code of craniotomy (DRG 001: craniotomy except for trauma).
+Definition Number of deaths per 100 discharges with DRG code for craniotomy (DRG 001, 002, 528, 529, and 530), with and without comorbidities and complications.
+Numerator Number of deaths with DRG code for craniotomy (DRG 001, 002, 528, 529, and 530), Age >17, with and without comorbidities and complications.
+Denominator All discharges with DRG code for craniotomy (DRG 001, 002, 528, 529, and 530), with and without comorbidities and complications.
 Age 18 years or older.
-Exclude patients transferring to another short-term hospital, MDC 14 (pregnancy, childbirth, and puerperium), and MDC 15 (newborns and neonates).
-Type of Indicator Provider Level, Mortality Indicator for Inpatient Procedures Empirical Rating 6
+Exclude patients with a principle diagnosis of head trauma, missing discharge disposition (DISP=missing), transferring to another short- term hospital (DISP=2), MDC 14 (pregnancy, childbirth, and puerperium), and MDC 15 (newborns and other neonates).
+Type of Indicator Provider Level, Mortality Indicator for Inpatient Procedures Empirical Performance Population Rate: 7.59 per 100 discharges at risk Empirical Rating 6